Take the quiz

 Unsupervised teeth straightening at home

-• DTC aligners and devices from companies that offer an initial diagnosis but don't perform any medical follow-ups.
-Direct to consumer orthodontics brands might carry out some initial testing before sending the clear aligners, but don't provide follow-up to patients, which, of course, can be very risky.
+Direct-to-consumer orthodontics brands might carry out some initial testing before sending the clear aligners, but don't provide follow-up to patients, which can be very risky.

 Professionally supervised invisible aligners at home

-Aside from all the dangerous, unsupervised options, there are professional orthodontic treatments using clear teeth aligners that progess almost entirely at home, with hardly any visits to the clinic.
-The big difference with respect to DIY and DTC orthodontics is that with this method, although the patient doesn’t need constant visits to the clinic, they are always supervised by orthodontists.
+Aside from all the dangerous, unsupervised options, there are professional orthodontic treatments that progress almost entirely at home, with minimal visits to the clinic.

 Impress patient learning about ditigal follow-ups